longr/cffi_example/guide.rst

 We then need to write our tests.
 Each test should begin with `test_`.
 Naming them like this ensures that **pytest** can find them.
 They should have a decriptive name that tells us what the test does, such as what function is called and what we are testing it for.
 The test function is then very simple.
 We can conduct many different tests in these functions, many of which are beyond the scope of this guide.
 We shall just look at assert for now.  `assert` will check that a conditional expression evaluates to `true`.
 In our case we have stated that `fibonnaci.fib(0) == 0`.
 When this function is run, a test will pass if the conditional evaluates to true.

+# Removed integration with setuptools as this is being depreciated and does not work properly.
 Integration with setuptools
 ---------------------------